2020 Louth Senior Football Championship

 The 2020 Louth Senior Football Championship was the 127th edition of the Louth GAA's premier club Gaelic football tournament for senior graded teams in County Louth, Ireland.
 The tournament consisted of 12 teams, with the winner going on to represent Louth in the Leinster Senior Club Football Championship.
 The championship started with a group stage and then progressed to a knock out stage.

-Newtown Blues were the defending champions for the third year in a row after they defeated the Naomh Máirtín in the previous years final.
+Newtown Blues were the defending champions for the third year in a row after defeating Naomh Máirtín in the previous years final.

-This was Mattock Rangers' return to the senior grade after at 4 year absence (they were relegated from the S.F.C. to the I.F.C. back in 2015) when claiming the 2019 Louth Intermediate Football Championship title with a final victory over Kilkerley Emmets.
+This was the return of Mattock Rangers to the senior grade after at 4 year absence (they were relegated from the S.F.C. to the I.F.C. back in 2015) when claiming the 2019 Louth Intermediate Football Championship title with a final victory over Kilkerley Emmets.

 Team changes

 The following teams changed division since the 2019 championship season.

 To S.F.C.

 Promoted from 2019 Louth I.F.C.